LARG-IMG/Dm_brain_AGO2_2025/README.md

-Collection of bash and R scripts used for data analysis for the paper "In Drosophila brain, transposable elements are co-transcriptionally silenced by HP1a recruited via Ago2/siRNA complex"
+Collection of bash and R scripts used for data analysis for the paper "Ago2-mediated recruitment of HP1a on transposable elements in Drosophila brain".
+Bash scripts were ran on a high performing computing cluster operating with a SLURM scheduling software and Lmod environment module software.
+To run them adjust the hard-coded paths to file/indexes/etc and either update SLURM parameters at the beginning of the scripts or adjust them according to your system.
+Although running the scripts doesn't require any profound programming skills besides basic bash, all risks are assumed by the one who tries to run the scripts.
+R scripts outline the analysis used to generate figures in the paper.
 Genomic and TE profiles can be loaded from RData folder by using R's load() function.